 Pegge Scholarship for MSc Evolutionary and Adaptive Systems (2013) Due to a generous donation from Sussex alumnus Andrew Pegge, the Pegge Scholarship is awarded annually to postgraduate students taking the MSc Evolutionary and Adaptive Systems.
 The scholarship is open to all and awarded on merit; the awarding committee has discretion, according

-Department of Informatics, PhD Scholarships, University of Sussex, UK
+PhD Studentships in Computational Fabrication and Graphics, University of Sussex, UK

 Disclaimer: Every effort has been made to ensure the above information is current and correct.
 However, applicants should contact the appropriate administering body before making an application, as details do change frequently.